 - Headlights – Be sure they are clean and not cloudy.

-- Car Seats – Now is a good time to be double check that they are properly installed and haven’t shifted over use.
+- Car Seats – Now is a good time to double-check that they are properly installed and haven’t shifted overuse.

 Sign up for my mailing list and get a free checklist, so you are prepared for a safe road trip.